 We are co-creators–not persons.
 We create by imagining what we desire to manifest, and we do so by believing that what we desire is ours already.
 This world is not made of matter; it is made of mind.
 This explains why Nikola Tesla stated the following: “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration; “and why James Jean, noted astrophysicist and author of The Mysterious Universe, stated “The stream of knowledge is heading towards a non-mechanical reality; the Universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter… we ought rather hail it as the creator and governor of the realm of matter.”

 As much as it might seem that we are the doers and the personal knowers of the world, we are not.
 Those effects are produced by Maya (Sanskrit term, meaning illusion).
-There is One Knower and One Doer: God, or “That” which is manifesting through a multiplicity and diversity of beings.
-With regard to our waking dreams (which the majority of persons assume to be reality), if we hold onto our visions long enough–and imbue them with feeling–they will manifest.
-Just know that they’ll be made out of “mind stuff.”
-For more on this subject of consciousness, you might be interested in this Ted talk by David Chalmers, and/or this presentation about quantum physics by Lothar Schafer.
+There is One Knower and One Doer (God, or That), which is manifesting through a multiplicity and diversity of beings.
+With regard to our waking dreams (which the majority of persons assume to be reality), if we persistently hold onto our visions, and imbue them with feeling, they will manifest.
+Just know that the effects will be made out of mind stuff–Consciousness.

 Dare to dream (and care for one another).